 Royal Mail maintains a UK-wide system of postcodes to identify postal delivery areas.

-Most people know their postcode so ONS are able to use this as their main geographic reference when collecting data.
+Most people know their postcode, so we are able to use this as the main geographic reference when collecting data.

-This reference can be related to any geographic unit used for statistical production, such as a district or electoral ward.
+This reference can be related to any geographic unit used for statistical production, such as a local authority district or electoral ward.

 Postcodes are alphanumeric references comprising an outward code of 2–4 characters and an inward code of three characters.
 For example:

 The postcode is structured hierarchically, supporting four levels of geographic unit:

 As at November 2014, these 1.75 million postcodes comprise approximately 1.8 million small user and 0.7 million large user postcodes, including the Channel Islands and the Isle of Man (see below).

 Unit postcodes are the base unit of postal geography and fall into two types:

 Large user postcodes: allocated to single addresses receiving at least 500 mail items per day (e.g. business addresses)